urbanbigdatacentre/ubdc-airbnb/README_SETUP/SETUP.md

 #### Initial Setup

 1. install Docker
-1. install minicoda
+1. install miniconda
-1. clone airbnb project `git clone ...`
+1. clone airbnb project `git clone https://github.com/urbanbigdatacentre/ubdc-airbnb`
 1. in the cloned folder edit the .env file.
 Fill the proxy if needed.
 The rest should work for now
 1. open miniconda console
 1. navigate in the cloned directory with the console